PhluantMobile/dojo_js/README.md

 http://mdn4.phluantmobile.net/jslib/dojo/dojo.min.js (production)
 or http://mdn4.phluantmobile.net/jslib/dojo/dojo.js (development)

 *However, we recommend that you __specify the version number__ in order to ensure stability.
-As of March 2016, the most up to date version is 1.0.0.
+As of April 2016, the most up to date version is 1.0.0.
 Please check __releases__ for the most up-to-date version.*

 Specific releases can be used by appending "-{MAJOR}.{MINOR}.{PATCH}".
 For example: